near/docs/docs/local-setup/create-account.md

 ## Access Key Storage / Sign Out

-> You'll notice that there is not a "sign out" option with available with NEAR Wallet.
-This is due to your [access key](/docs/concepts/account#access-keys) being stored in your application's local storage.
-If it is imperative that you disable the ability of your browser to access your account, open your browser's dev tools and clear the key/value line of the account you wish to remove.
->
 > **WARNING!** Make sure you have a recovery method enabled and working _**BEFORE**_ doing this!
 If you do not, you **WILL NOT** be able to recover your account!
+>
+> You'll notice that there is not a "sign out" option available with NEAR Wallet.
+This is due to your [access key](/docs/concepts/account#access-keys) being stored in your browser's local storage.
+If it is imperative that you disable the ability of your browser to access your account, open your browser's dev tools and clear the key/value line of the account you wish to remove.

 ![local storage access key](/docs/assets/create-account/local-storage.png)

-> Alternatively, if you would like to save an [access key](/docs/concepts/account#access-keys) to your hard-drive, you can use the [`near-cli`](/docs/development/near-cli) command [`near login`](/docs/development/near-cli#near-login)
+> Alternatively, if you would like to save an [access key](/docs/concepts/account#access-keys) to your hard-drive, you can use the [`near-cli`](/docs/development/near-cli) command [`near login`](/docs/development/near-cli#near-login).

 ## Support
 > Did something go wrong, or you need further assistance setting up your account?
 Head to our [#wallet-support](https://discord.gg/mGRcBpA8gN) channel in Discord.